Kevin Pillar Player Props: Braves vs. Mets

-The Atlanta Braves, including Kevin Pillar (hitting .235 in his past 10 games, with two doubles, a home run, two walks and four RBI), take on starting pitcher David Peterson and the New York Mets at Citi Field, Friday at 7:10 PM ET.
+Kevin Pillar -- hitting .281 with three doubles, a home run, two walks and four RBI in his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with Tylor Megill on the hill, on May 1 at 4:40 PM ET.

-In his last game, he went 1-for-2 with an RBI against the Marlins.
+In his last appearance, he went 1-for-2 with a double against the Mets.

 Kevin Pillar Game Info & Props vs. the Mets